 With modern technologies come modern concerns for our children – excessive use of social media, distraction from classwork or home learning, sleep deprivation, cyberbullying, sexting, grooming etc.

-Because of these concerns, Parkside Academy does not allow access to, or the use of, social networking sites such as Facebook, MSN, Beebo etc. We have found them to be potentially dangerous, time-wasting and a cause of friction between pupils.
+Because of these concerns, Parkside Academy does not allow access to, or the use of, social networking sites such as Facebook, Snapchat, Instagram etc. We have found them to be potentially dangerous, time-wasting and a cause of friction between pupils.

-The school cannot be responsible for inappropriate behaviour involving Facebook – that is a parental responsibility.
-Parents are strongly urged to monitor their children’s use of Facebook, to avoid problems of cyber bullying.
-Please note that children under 13 years of age should not be allowed to hold a Facebook account.
+The school cannot be responsible for inappropriate behaviour involving Facebook or other social media websites – that is a parental responsibility.
+Parents are strongly urged to monitor their children’s use of Facebook and other apps / websites, to avoid problems of cyber bullying.
+Please note that children under 13 years of age should not be allowed to hold a Facebook account and often the same applies for other social media websites.
 We further urge parents not to become involved in exchanges with young people on their children’s behalf.